Today I'm going to share a delicious cake recipe for homemade Black Forest Cake!

 Next, we mixed up a batch of sweetened whipped cream using a hand mixer.
-If you’ve never made whipped cream before, it couldn’t be easier.
-Simply chill a bowl and beaters/whisk attachment in the freezer for 10 minutes or so and whip the heavy whipping cream and powdered sugar until stiff peaks form.
+If you've never made whipped cream before, it couldn't be easier.
+Simply chill a bowl and beaters/whisk attachment in the freezer for 10 minutes or so and whip the heavy cream and powdered sugar until stiff peaks form.

-I placed the first layer of chocolate cake on the cake stand and used a pastry brush to apply a thin layer of Kirsch to the top.
+Place the first cake layer of chocolate cake on a cake stand or serving plate and use a pastry brush to apply a thin layer of Kirsch to the top.
 Our chocolate cake is already very moist and so the main purpose of this step is to add cherry flavor to the cake.
-(You don’t want to soak it).
+(You don't want to soak it).

 Next, I applied the cooled cherry filling, followed by a layer of whipped cream.
-Add the next layer, brushing with more Kirsch, cherry filling, and whipped cream.
+Add the second cake layer, brushing with more Kirsch, cherry filling, and whipped cream.
 Top off the cake the final layer, and brush the top with more Kirsch.

-*We frosted the outside of the cake with the remaining whipped cream (reserving some for a top border) and pressed chocolate curls and shavings around the sides of the cake.
+*We frosted the outside of the cake with the remaining whipped cream (reserving some for a top border) and pressed chocolate curls and chocolate shavings around the sides of the cake.
 See our note below about transport.

 I love whipped cream as a frosting for this cake, but if you are going to be transporting it, I would recommend a different frosting for around the sides so that you don't have to worry about the layers sliding.